travlr-archived/CodeDepot/README.rst

 Overview
 `````````

-The CodeDepot Foundation is the working name of a proposed open governence model for the
+The CodeDepot Foundation is the working name of a proposed open governance model for the
 CodeDepot ecosystem; where directives and decisions are decentralized and democratized
 amongst the entire community [#]_.
-This notion of decentralized goverence is aimed at stemming
+This notion of decentralized governance is aimed at stemming
 the problems of any centralized governing system that naturally creates levels of control [#]_.

     Bitcoin's underlying technology of the blockchain [#]_, brings a radical departure from the